adammaj1/parameter_external_angle/README.md

 * [tavis.cpp ](tavis.cpp) - compute external angle of point cx, cy

-## argument of the Boettcher function
+## argument of the Boettcher coordinate

-One can use argument of [Boettcher function](boettcher.md) for computing external argument (angle).
+One can use argument of [Boettcher coordinate](boettcher.md) for computing external argument (angle).